Who owns the site

 Disclosed conflicts and prior affiliations

-John has no current employment relationship with any program in the chart, no current consulting role with any pharmaceutical manufacturer, no current investment position (public or private) in any company covered.
-Prior background is in consumer-product analysis and SaaS, not healthcare or biotech.
+John currently has no employment relationship with any program in the chart and no consulting role with any pharmaceutical manufacturer.
+He holds no investment position, public or private, in any company covered.
+His background before this is consumer-product analysis and SaaS, not healthcare or biotech.

 If circumstances change (consulting work, investment, employment), the change will be disclosed on this page within 30 days and any affected coverage will be reviewed.